MilkmanAbi/Picomimi/README.md

 Picomimi is more than just an Arduino `loop()`—it introduces a **lightweight, task-based system** on your Pico.
 You can run multiple tasks, interact with the "kernel" through a serial shell, and explore system behaviour in real-time.
 It's built for **playful experimentation** and learning, offering a tiny playground for microcontroller enthusiasts.

 ![Picomimi mascot](assets/Picomimi_Milkman.png)
-*Picomimi ready for fun experiments!*
+*Picomimi ready for fun experiments! - AI generated image, for fun, don't judge.*

 ---